Clock (card game): Names

+The game also was known as Clocktime.

 Rules

 One deck of cards (minus jokers) is used.
 The deck is shuffled and twelve piles of four cards each are laid out, face down, in a circle.
 The remaining four cards are placed, also face down, in a pile in the center of the circle.

 The twelve positions around the circle represent the 12-hour clock and the pile in the middle represents the hands.

 Play starts by turning over the top card of the central pile.

 When a card is revealed, it is placed face up under the pile at the corresponding hour (i.e., Ace = 1 o'clock, 2 = 2 o'clock, etc. The Jack is 11 o'clock and the Queen is 12 o'clock) and the top card of the pile of that hour is turned over.
 If a King is revealed, it is placed face up under the central pile.

 Play continues in this fashion and the game is won if all the cards (including four Kings) are revealed; turning up the fourth king means you will have completed the clock and won the game.
 The game is lost if the fourth King is turned up while any cards remain face down.